Season ticket prices for the 2024–25 season will rise by 6%, which has “hugely disappointed” the Tottenham Hotspur Supporters’ Trust.

 Robin: It’s not unreasonable considering the skyrocketing cost of living and other general expenses like business rates, etc., but the benefits for those over 65 ought to stay in place.

-Neil: Considering the current rate of inflation and the fact that prices haven’t increased much since we moved into the new stadium, 6% price increase isn’t unreasonable.
-Season ticket prices have increased on average, but not by nearly as much as the price of Spurs shirt.
-In highly competitive world, the club needs to turn profit in order to afford players and coaching staff.
+Neil: Considering the current rate of inflation and the fact that prices haven’t increased much since we moved into the new stadium, a 6% price increase isn’t unreasonable.
+Season ticket prices have increased on average, but not by nearly as much as the price of a Spurs shirt.
+In a highly competitive world, the club needs to turn a profit in order to afford players and coaching staff.

 COMMENTS